 Have you recently been diagnosed with thyroid problems?
-Before you lose heart and think all is lost, please know that most thyroid problems can be handled well by the medical experts.
-However, knowledge is power, and it would help you immensely to charge of your thyroid issues if you know what is at stake.
+Before you lose heart and think all is lost, please know that most thyroid problems can be handled well by medical experts.
+However, knowledge is power, and it would help you immensely to charge your thyroid issues if you know what is at stake.

 After all, the thyroid gland is the one that controls the metabolic rate and much of the brain activity.
-Take a look at some of the health problems that are caused by thyroid.
+Take a look at some of the health problems that are caused by the thyroid.

-Health Issues caused by Hyperthyroidism
+Health issues caused by Hyperthyroidism

 When the thyroid gland produces more than normal quantities of the thyroid hormones, the condition is known as Hyperthyroidism.
 It can cause many health problems.